Spring family fun

 Get outdoors this school holiday and discover the spring wildlife and flowers bringing colour and sound to the 800 acres of parkland at Kedleston Hall.
 From bluebells to lambs, there are things to spot around every corner.

-New at Kedleston this season, an orienteering course suitable for families and adults, taking you across the parkland and through the woods.
+A popular activity for all ages, the orienteering course is suitable for families, taking you across the parkland and through the woods.
 You can buy the map for £1.50 from the shop, then go on your adventure, at your own pace, to find all of the points.
 Please note, dogs are very welcome to join in, but there are nesting birds, sheep, lambs and cattle across the parkland so please keep them on a lead.
-Available daily from 13th April 2019.
+Available daily throughout the year.

 Cadbury Easter Egg Hunt

-Wildflowers bring Derbyshire into colour each spring and summer, so we thought you'd like an acitivity to help you add colour to your own garden.
-This fun drop in event for children allows you to make your own seed ball then watch it burst into colour at home.
-Please note, this activity is not available every day during the school holiday.
+This fun drop in event for children allows you to make your own nature diary then use it to record what you see, smell, touch and notice in nature.
+Please note, this activity is not available every day during the school holiday and takes place outdoors.

 Don't forget you can have an indoor visit this Easter too.
 The hall is open daily 11-4, with last entry at 3.30pm.
 As well as the impressive State Floor with fine paintings, furniture and furnishings to admire, there is the Eastern Museum on the ground floor.
 This year there is a special exhibition created by local school children.
 Find out more here.